SharkFishDeveloper/Sloth/README.md

 # Sloth Command Documentation .
-Sloth is made by Shahzeb/SharkFishDeveloper {#sloth-command-documentation-.-sloth-is-made-by-shahzebsharkfishdeveloper .unnumbered}
+Sloth is made by Shahzeb/SharkFishDeveloper

-Sloth - A Global Version Control System
+##Sloth - A Global Version Control System

 1. Clone the Repository